 Cincinnati, OH 45231

 The purpose of the EL Program in Mt.
-Healthy City Schools is to help EL students overcome their linguistic, cultural, and academic difficulties (if any) and to ensure that each receives an educational opportunity equal to that provided to peers.
-This is accomplished by regular collaboration between mainstream, general educations teachers and the EL Program teachers (and tutor).
-Program elements include EL identification, enrollment, services delivery, monitoring, parent outreach and communication, and exiting of students.
-The EL Program teachers and general education personnel strive to continuously learn to improve teaching and learning, through participation in staff professional development opportunities.
-Parent communication and involvement is foundational to student success, and is encouraged and welcomed.
+Healthy City Schools is to help EL students gain needed experience in linguistic, cultural, and academic skills, and to ensure that each student receives an educational opportunity equal to that provided to peers.
+This is accomplished by regular collaboration between general education teachers and the EL staff.
+Program elements include EL identification and enrollment, service delivery, progress monitoring, parent outreach and communication, and exiting of students.
+The EL teachers and general education personnel are committed to continuously learning how to improve teaching and learning for all students through participation in staff professional development opportunities to ensure students are provided with the best educational experience possible.
+Parent communication and involvement is vital to student success, and is encouraged and welcomed.

-The English as a Second Language (ESL) program services over 120 students who speak 14 different languages.
-Mt Healthy offers a variety of instructional services to ESL students.
-Students are given English Language Development and supports to be successful in their grade level academic classes.
+The English Learner (EL) Program services over 175 students who speak more than 15 different languages.
+Mt Healthy offers a variety of instructional services for EL students to be successful in their grade level academic classes.
 Students' success is supported through pull out classes, inclusion in regular classrooms, and individual tutoring.
 Students are initially screened using the Ohio English Language Proficiency Screener (OELPS).
 English language proficiency is assessed annually by Ohio English Language Proficiency Assessment (OELPA).

 Mt.
 Healthy EL Program Philosophy